jkingportfolio/CI_PP2_Connect4/README.md

 ### User Goals

 - A user would want to play a fun game of connect 4.
-- A user would want to know the aim the game if this is my first time doing so.
+- A user would want to know the aim the game if this is their first time doing so.
-- A user would want to what the controls of the game are.
+- A user would want to know what the controls of the game are.
 - A user would want to have the option to play a computer opponent or with a friend (locally).
 - A user would want to be able to check how many wins and losses they have had in their current session.